tinatimkova/Kristinas-game-of-gits/sad-tale.md

 Ned Stark ended up on the Iron Throne.
 He united all kingdoms and lived happy and peaceful life ever after.

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will DEFINITELY NOT DIE!

+In an ironic twist of fate, Joffery Baratheon tripped over the Iron Throne, landing on his head and dying.